ldfrancis/continuous_control_PPO/README.md

-# continous_control_PPO
+# continuous_control_PPO
-*Continous control project for the udacity deep reinforcement learning nanodegree*
+*continuous control project for the udacity deep reinforcement learning nanodegree*

 This is the second project for the udacity deep reinforcement learning nanaodegree program.
 In this project the aim is to train an agent in an environment to perform a task of moving an arm to a target location and keeping it in this location throughout.